Divisions & Units

 Elisa Quesada, Esq., LCSW, Chief Assistant Public Defender, Mitigation and Client Services Partnerships

-Jennifer Rodriguez, Esq., Senior Supervising Attorney, Behavioral Health Division
+Jennifer Rodrigue, Esq., Senior Supervising Attorney, Behavioral Health Division

 Isis Hones, LCSW, Mitigation and Placement Coordinator